 Explorations in the footsteps of Turner, Cotman and Ruskin with Professor David Hill

-This is the first of a series of articles that relates the discovery of two important Greek antiquities at Bretton Hall and explores their context and origins.
+This is the first of an intended series of articles that relates the discovery of two important Greek antiquities at Bretton Hall and explores their context and origins.

 I has taken me twenty-five years to get round to telling this story.
 I became involved in 1991 when I realised that one piece was an altar made in the second century BC on the Greek island of Delos.
 The other was a marble well-head carved with a frieze of ten figures that turned out to be famous but lost to scholarship for the best part of two hundred years.